Efficient Gibbs Sampling in Cox Regression Models Using Composite Partial Likelihood and P\'olya-Gamma Augmentation: Related Work

-In this section, we introduce the Cox regression model and its general Bayesian inference.
+In this section, we briefly review the Cox regression model and its general Bayesian formulation.
 We then present the P\'olya-Gamma augmentation scheme for the logistic regression model.
-Finally, we introduce a recent study by \cite{ren2024cox}, which applied the P\'olya-Gamma augmentation to construct an MCMC algorithm for the Cox regression model.
+Finally, we introduce a recent study by \cite{ren2025cox}, which applied the P\'olya-Gamma augmentation to construct an MCMC algorithm for Cox regression models.

-\subsection{Cox regression models}
+\subsection{Cox Regression Models}